KhaiTrinh/CECS453FinalProject/README.md

 <h1> CECS 453 Final Project </h1>

 <h2> Caution </h2>
-<p> Do not try to sign up with your real account details if you want to try this out.
-The app can still work if you used fake credentials.
-This is mainly created for learning purposes.</p>
+<p> Do not use your real credentials when creating a account.
+You can use fake credentials as we didn't implement a verification for users.
+This is mainly for learning purposes.</p>

 <!--Collaborators-->
 <h2> Collaborators </h2>